happydev0110/fashion_app/readme.md

-# Flutter E-commerce Fashion 🛍
+# Flutter Fashion APP Fashion 🛍
 - Figma based on this project and improving it more and more,....
 - I'm updating the functionality for it!